LF-Certification/bashp/README.md

 # Rely on auto-include based on naming-convention "<package>::<function>"

 test::hello_world

+# Option 3
+# Use nested package paths for better organization

+#include test/test/hello
+test::test::hello

+test::test::hello_world
 ```

-This script demonstrates two ways to include and use functions from external libraries or packages
+This script demonstrates three ways to include and use functions from external libraries or packages
 in your Bash+ scripts.
+The third option shows how to use nested package paths for better organization
+of your code.

+### Package Path Resolution

+Bash+ supports nested package paths, allowing for better organization of your code.
+For example:
+- `test::hello` - Basic package path
+- `test::test::hello` - Nested package path
+- `org::team::project::module::function` - Deeply nested package path

+This hierarchical structure helps organize related functions and makes the codebase more maintainable.

+### Git Integration

+Bash+ automatically manages your `.gitignore` file:
+- Dynamically adds included functions to prevent unintended commits
+- Supports both GitHub and OCI package sources
+- Maintains a clean repository by tracking only necessary files

 ## Contributing